AsureNetwork/ETHBerlin/README.md

 membership by

 - giving people who join early, more
-- paying people a higher pension if they paid higher contribution
+- paying people a higher pension if they made higher contributions
-- paying people a longer pension if they paid for a long time
+- paying people a longer pension if they contributed for a long time

 ## Members of Team Awesome